DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ### **Foundation Exercises** (Start Here)

-- **B.1 Flotilla Formation Guide** - Creating your support network
+- **B.1 Flotilla Formation Guide** - Creating your support network. *This is the primary action of Phase 0 and the most important step in the entire journey.*
-- **B.2 Three Spheres Audit** - Mapping your current dependencies and resilience
+- **B.2 Three Spheres Audit** - Mapping your current dependencies and resilience. *Use this audit to identify the specific areas where your fledgling Hub will need to build resilience.*

 ### **Awareness Development Exercises**